jamco1229/jamco-personal/content/posts/bookshelf.md

 layout: bookshelf
 title: What I'm reading.
 date: 2020-04-06
-excerpt: An update on the website I'm building.
+excerpt: Building a bookshelf to track what I'm reading.
 ---